RamIdeas/jsdom-webdriver/README.md

 ### Recommendation: TDD

 Before implementing or modifying a command, I recommend you add a failing assertion to the tests.
-Selenium can be a bit unpredictable when it comes to which commands are executed by which method.
+Selenium can be a bit unpredictable when it comes to which commands are executed by which method, so it'll definitely save you time and headache to do this first.